NunoBentes/automated-email-sender/README.md

 Hello Jane Smith,

 This is an automated email sent by John Smith.
-Thank you for being a valued customer .
+Thank you for being a valued customer.

 Best regards,
 John Smith